xsburg/vscode-javascript-booster/README.md

     * Add parens to arrow function parameter
     * Remove braces from JSX attribute

+* Added support for multiple cursors in smart selection commands.
 * Changed `Replace if-else with ?:` action: it now supports if-return-else-return scenario.
 * Fixed `Collapse/Expand empty tag` action: it previously didn't work when the element is nested into a JSX attribute.